Tofiq Bahramov: Legacy

 The Azerbaijan national stadium in Baku is named the Tofiq Bahramov Stadium in his honour.
 It was renamed in 1993, shortly after Azeri independence and Bahramov's death, having previously been named after the Soviet leader Vladimir Lenin.

-When England were drawn in the same group as Azerbaijan in qualifying for the 2006 FIFA World Cup, a ceremony was held prior to the meeting at the stadium to honor his memory, with attendees including Geoff Hurst, Michel Platini and Sepp Blatter.
-A statue monument of him was also unveiled at the ceremony and he became the first referee to have a stadium named after him.
-During the same visit, his son Bahram Bahramov met representatives of the English fans and expressed his pleasure that the famous "Russian linesman" of 1966 had finally regained his true nationality.
+When England were drawn in the same group as Azerbaijan in qualifying for the 2006 FIFA World Cup, a ceremony was held at the stadium to honour his memory, with attendees including Geoff Hurst, Michel Platini and Sepp Blatter.
+A statue of him was also unveiled as he became the first referee to have a stadium named after him.
+His son Bahram Bahramov met representatives of the English fans and expressed his pleasure that the famous "Russian linesman" of 1966 had finally regained his true nationality.
 "Now that Azerbaijan is independent it’s very right for him to be remembered as a member of the Azeri nation.
 People like Tofiq Bahramov are only born once in a hundred years".